myHandiQR myHandiQR

 Memory

-Adapted to the reader Neighbour
+Adapted to the reader Neighbor

 Alzheimer's

-Definition for the next-door neighbour
+Definition for the next-door neighbor

 Preview